 - If you go to school with the person, avoid the person as much as possible.
 Don’t sit with them at lunch; don’t participate in the same voluntary projects.
 Take the classes that you finally want to take.
 As much as possible, make yourself scarce when that person is around.

 - Don’t put yourself in situations where you could bump into one another.
-You know what places the person goes to because you used to shared love.
+You know what places the person goes to because you used to share love.
 If the person loves going to the gym early Saturday, only go during the weekday.
 If the person loves going to the local farmer’s market, try to go really late or early if you have to go.
-(Best would be to avoid altogether.)
+(Best would be to avoid it altogether.)

 - Be courteous if/when you bump into the person.
-There’s no use being mean, angry, boastful if you run into the person.
+There’s no use being mean, angry, or boastful if you run into the person.
 Say “hi” the way you would to a friend, have a short, impersonal chat, and say goodbye.
 The best payback that you can give the other person is to live a full, happy, meaningful life without them.

 6. Stay optimistic.